Brahmanand Sankhwalkar: Goa

-Following his impressive performances with the Panvel Sports Club, Sankhwalkar was picked to play for the Goa state team in the Jalandhar nationals of 1974-75.
-He was appreciated for not conceding a goal against Punjab who then went on to win the final against Bengal 6-0.
-Goa lost 1-2 to Bengal in the semifinal.
+Following his impressive performances with the Panvel Sports Club, Sankhwalkar was picked to play for the Goa state team in the 1974–75 Santosh Trophy in Jalandhar.
+He was appreciated for not conceding a goal against Punjab who then went on to win the final against Bengal 6–0.
+Goa lost 1–2 to Bengal in the semifinal.
 With the team, he reached his first Santosh Trophy final in 1979, when Goa lost to Bengal 0–1.
 Under his captaincy, Goa reached the final again in 1983, to face Bengal.
 Following to non-scoring draw games, they were declared joint winners.
 The following year, Goa was grouped with Karnataka, Tamil Nadu and Punjab.
 Winning two out of three group matches, Goa finished as group toppers.
 Facing Kerala in the semifinals, Goa won 6–0 on aggregate.
 They faced Punjab in the finals in Madras (now Chennai), beating them 1–0, to win its first Santosh Trophy.
 Sankhwalkar finished the tournament without having conceded a single goal, and for 576 minutes, a record.